 While I normally wouldn't track down an Italian restaurant while travelling, I was glad that we tried La Rosa.
 It is off the main street towards the river and opposite Khaiphaen.
 The food was excellent, the service was prompt and they were very generous with the fresh bread.
 The owner also came out several times to ask about our meal.

 Such is life.
 This is by no means a complete account of Luang Prabang restaurants but it's a start.
 When we return, we'll continue.
-For of course we will return, as we appeared to have had such a great trip.
+For of course we will return, as according to all the photos, we had a great trip.